kiwistand/kiwi-docs/docs/community/get-involved.md

 **3. Submitting links**

 Another way to help is by submitting relevant links.
-We wrote guidelines to inform you which links are welcome.
+We wrote <u>[guidelines](https://news.kiwistand.com/guidelines)</u> to inform you which links are welcome.

 If you are unsure if the link fits, feel free to DM us (@timdaub & macbudkowski on Telegram), and we will help you decide if it will work.